CuteNikki/DiscordBot/README.md

 import { Command } from 'classes/base/command';

 export default new Command({
-  // Will only be deployed to dev server and only usable by developer
+  // Only available in the dev server
   isDevelopment: true,
-  // 3 seconds cooldown
+  // 3-second cooldown
   cooldown: 3000,
-  // Permissions the bot needs to execute the command
+  // Bot permissions required to run the command
   // This is just an example, the bot does not need SendMessages to reply to an interaction!!
   botPermissions: ['SendMessages'],
-  // Command name, description and options
+  // Builder for command name, description and options
-  // Name must be lowercase and can only contain letters, numbers and underscores
   builder: new SlashCommandBuilder()
     .setName('repeat')
     .setDescription('Replies with whatever you say!')
     .addStringOption((option) =>
       option
         .setName('text')
-        .setDescription('The text to repeat') /*.setRequired(true)*/
+        .setDescription('The text to repeat')
+        /*.setRequired(true)*/
         .setAutocomplete(true),
     ),
   autocomplete(interaction) {